sandiegopython/presentations/tricks/README.rst

     >>> single_element_tuple
     (1,)

-Unpacking Iterables
+Unpacking Sequences
 ~~~~~~~~~~~~~~~~~~~

-Tuples, lists, strings, and dictionary are all iterables.
+Tuples, lists, strings, and dictionary are all sequences.

-Python supports "multiple assignment" by unpacking iterables.
+Python supports "multiple assignment" by unpacking sequences.

 A basic example of multiple assignment: